 Memorize Persian Verbs for Beginners

-Why Are Persian Verbs Important in Language Learning?
+Why Are Persian Verbs Important?

 • خوردن (khordan) – to eat